chris-clement/bank-tech-test/README.md

 # Planning

 1. Set up deposit method.
 This will include a balance variable.
 Not date to begin with. :white_check_mark:
-2. Add a debit variable which will be updated when a deposit is made.
+2. Add a debit variable which will be updated when a deposit is made. :white_check_mark:
-3. Add a date element.
-So deposit made on a given date.
-4. Add a withdrawal method.
-Make this with a date too.
+3. Add a withdrawal method.
-5. Add a credit variable.
+4. Add a credit variable.
 This will update once a withdrawal is made.
+5. Add a date element.
+So deposits and withdrawals are made on a certain date.
 6. make a array of hashes to store this information.
 So every time a withdrawal or deposit is made this is stored.
 7. Add a print_account_summary method to display the history.